Reichskonkordat: Violations

 Nazi violations of the concordat commenced almost immediately after it was signed.
 The Nazis claimed jurisdiction over all collective and social activity, interfering with Catholic schooling, youth groups, workers' clubs and cultural societies.
 Hitler had a "blatant disregard" for the concordat, wrote Paul O'Shea, and its signing was to him merely a first step in the "gradual suppression of the Catholic Church in Germany".
-Anton Gill wrote that "with his usual irresistible, bullying technique, Hitler then proceeded to take a mile where he had been given an inch" and closed all Catholic institutions whose functions weren't strictly religious:
+Anton Gill wrote that "with his usual irresistible, bullying technique, Hitler then proceeded to take a mile where he had been given an inch" and closed all Catholic institutions whose functions were not strictly religious:

 Within the same month of signing the concordat, the Nazis promulgated their sterilization law – the Law for the Prevention of Hereditarily Diseased Offspring – a policy the Catholic Church considered deeply offensive.
 Days later, moves began to dissolve the Catholic Youth League.
-Clergy, religious sisters, and lay leaders began to be targeted, leading to thousands of arrests over the ensuing years, often on trumped up charges of currency smuggling or "immorality".
+Clergy, religious sisters, and lay leaders began to be targeted with thousands of arrests over the ensuing years, on trumped up charges of currency smuggling or immorality.
 Priests were watched closely and frequently denounced, arrested and sent to concentration camps.
 From 1940, a dedicated Clergy Barracks had been established at Dachau concentration camp.
 Intimidation of clergy was widespread.
 Cardinal Faulhaber was shot at.
 Cardinal Innitzer had his Vienna residence ransacked in October 1938, and Bishop Sproll of Rottenburg was jostled and his home vandalised.

 William Shirer wrote that the German people were not greatly aroused by the persecution of the churches by the Nazi Government.
-The great majority were not moved to face death or imprisonment for the sake of freedom of worship, being too impressed by Hitler's early foreign policy successes and the restoration of the German economy.
+The majority were not moved to face death or imprisonment for the sake of freedom of worship, being too impressed by Hitler's early foreign policy successes and the restoration of the German economy.
 Few, he wrote, "paused to reflect that the Nazi regime intended to destroy Christianity in Germany, if it could, and substitute the old paganism of the early tribal Germanic gods and the new paganism of the Nazi extremists."

 Anti-Nazi sentiment grew in Catholic circles as the Nazi government increased its repressive measures against their activities.
 In his history of the German Resistance, Hoffmann writes that, from the beginning: